RimuEirnarn/colorful_string/README.md

 print(text)
 ```

-**Note**: Combination is formely named CallLinks, i've added alias to Combination for backward compatibility.
+**Note**: Combination is formerly named CallLinks.
+I've added an alias to Combination for backward compatibility.

-This (second example) does the same as the first example.
+The second example does the same as the first example.

-On `v0.1.3` or later, another solution was added:
+New feature after `v0.1.3`:

 ```python
 from colorful_string import Combination